puppet-blueprints/remote_file_demo/README.md

-#Puppet Blueprint: skel
+#Puppet Blueprint: remote_file Demo

 ##Description

-The base Puppet Blueprint skeleton to create new blueprints with.
+A Puppet Blueprint for demo and testing of the remote_file custom resource.

 ##Requirements